hcschuetz/quine/README.md

   is trivially fulfilled by the empty JS program, which emits nothing.
   Here I was looking for a non-trivial solution.

-* Several JS quines on the web make use of the fact that JS allows to retrieve the source code of a function.
+* Many JS quines on the web make use of the fact that JS allows to retrieve the source code of a function.
 This may be considered cheating.
-  Thus the solution here does not rely on that JS feature.
+  Thus the solution here does not rely on `Function.prototype.toString`.

 * I was happy to find a working solution that's even somewhat readable, but more simplifications might be possible.